cocos/cocos-docs/en/editor/project/index.md

 - **Enable loose mode**: if enabled, the script will be compiled in non-strict mode.

+- **Import Map**: used to control the import behavior of TypeScript/JavaScript, see the [Import Map](../../scripting/modules/import-map.md) documentation for details.

 - **Exports Conditions**: specify the parsing conditions for conditionalized export modules, see [Conditional exports](../../scripting/modules/spec.md) for details.

 ## Texture Compression